Friday, September 24, 2010

 WENDY: Me neither.

 In this scene, Mare Winningham* reveals herself to be the saving grace of S.E.F. (with Andrew MCarthy, despite his bug eyes and general sensitive-guy douchiness, a close second).
 Look at the mousy/sexy way she says the line “Me neither."
-According to lore, when Winningham showed up for the role of this "daddy's rich little fat girl", the filmmakers discovered she wasn’t fat at all.
+According to lore, when Winningham showed up for the role of Wendy, the filmmakers discovered she was quite thin.
 By the time filming began, Winningham was pregnant.
-She was playing the group's lone virgin with a bunned oven.
+Yep, she was playing the group's lone virgin with a bunned oven.

 The boys have their bathroom moment: FuckFace even lets Alec dunk his hair into a toilet for God’s sake – a talent the young Newbury probably perfect on nerds and dweebs in high school.
 (Quite honestly, if my friend dunked my head in a nasty bar toilet, I’d have left his larynx hanging out of his neck.)
 Having sufficiently fueled up, our group streams out of the bathrooms and joins an all-bar group singalong to "Give Her a Little Drop More," British jazz trumpeter John Chilton's ode to date rape: